 RELATED: 17 Breathtaking Oregon Coast Hikes

-Located just above Manzanita Beach on the Oregon Coast, you’ll find this beautiful mountain cabin, surrounded by Sitka spruce.
+Located just in Manzanita on the Oregon Coast, you’ll find the beautiful Whales Nest Cabin in a quiet wooded neighborhood.
 Spend your mornings and evenings relaxing on the sunny deck, listening to the sounds of the ocean.
-The deck contains a grill, picnic table, lounge chairs, and a hammock.

-From this cabin in Oregon, it is just a short walk to town and the beach.
+It’s only a short stroll to downtown Manzanita or the beach and the excellent restaurants and bars there.
 Manzanita is situated between Seaside and Tillamook, therefore it is a little off the radar than these other major coastal sites so you’ll likely have the beach near enough to yourself.

 If you are up for some hiking and exploration, both neighboring locations offer many adventures, including some great hikes.
 The Tillamook Head National Recreation Trail offers some incredible views of the surrounding coastline, or head to the town of Seaside and watch the seals and sea lions dotting the shore.